kds215/addend/README.md

   <b>should be expanded to ==></b> "except when you are blind and depend on a reader".

- Blind folks are an excellent resource and are disadvantaged in today's fast past AI work environments when it comes to using python.
+ Blind folks are disadvantaged in today's fast past AI work environments when it comes to using python.

  'addend' is hopefully a simple step to make it easier for the VI folks to use JAWS or NVDA readers and work on